concretecms-community-store/community_store/README.md

 ## Translations
-The Community Store package has multiple translations available at http://concrete5.github.io/package-translations/ Translations are not included within the package, these need to be manually installed.
+The Community Store package has multiple translations available at http://concrete5.github.io/package-translations/ Translations are not managed with the master branch but are included within releases.

 ## Addons